SwapnilKumbhar/leet/README.md

 ## Roadmap

+The Project tab has more information, but here's the overview --

 - [x] Template validity checks.
 - [x] Template variables.
 - [x] Enable pulling starter scaffolding directly from Leetcode.
 - [ ] Starter templates for all Leetcode supported languages.
+- [ ] Unit tests.
 - [ ] Document everything!

 ## License